warkrismagic/mcp-ui-fork_research/README.md

 The app is deployed from `examples/server`.

 Drop those URLs into any MCP-compatible host to see `mcp-ui` in action.

+## 🔒 Security
+Host and user security is one of `mcp-ui`'s primary concerns.
+In all content types, the remote code is executed in a sandboxed iframe.

 ## 🛣️ Roadmap